 The specialist diploma awards are particularly suitable for students requiring medium-term upskilling for career advancement or for those interested in focused study in this subject area for personal or topical interest.
 The specialist diplomas are linked to the degree cycle of the modular programme in Science & Technology Studies which allow students to specialise by choosing from a range of electives.
 These elective modules are also available as independent awards which students may take for the purposes of upskilling or retraining in the area of Automation & Control, Medical Device Science, Lean & Quality Systems and Corporate Environmental Planning.

 Applications are made online via the NUI Galway Applications System.
 This course is listed under Adult Learning & CPD Courses Application.

-Please visit our How to Apply page for Application tips and Supporting Documents information.NB: Applicants must have successfully completed the Diploma in Science & Technology Studies, or a related NFQ Level 7 qualification of minimum 90 ECTS credits, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.
+Please visit our How to Apply page for Application tips and Supporting Documents information.NB: Applicants should have a Diploma at NFQ Level 7 of 90 ECTS minimum, in a Science, Engineering or Technical area, or otherwise prove that they satisfy the prerequisites of each of the modules as listed in the course outline section.

 Who Teaches this Course

 Requirements and Assessment

 Assessment is through assignments, written examinations and in some cases practical laboratory sessions.
 Exams take place at the end of each semester.
 All modules from the course will be individually assessed.